 Programs & Services

-AADD staff educates individuals, families, caregivers, employers, support workers, professionals and the community, in the varying issues and needs facing the aging with developmental disabilities population.
-Education is an essential element in ensuring that needs are recognized, understood, and met.
-AADD staff provides education through seminars, speaking engagements, an annual conference, and individual assistance and referral services to both individuals aging with disabilities and developmental disability organizations.
+Educating individuals, families, caregivers, employers, support workers, professionals and the community, in the varying issues and needs facing the aging population, is an essential element in ensuring that needs are recognized, understood, and met.
+AADD provides education through seminars, speaking engagements, an annual conference, and individual assistance and referral services to both aging and developmental disability organizations.

-A person with a developmental disability, like anyone else, has the option of retirement from their life in the workforce.
-However, individuals with a developmental disability may not look forward to retirement.
+A person with a developmental disability, like any other person, has the option of retirement from their life in the workforce.
+However, a person with a developmental disability may not look forward to retirement.
 The reasons vary, but include economic loss, loss of socialization and friendships, isolation, and boredom.
-Each person’s needs, interests, and fears are different.
-AADD staff work individually with our consumers to assist with this transition from employment to a fulfilling retirement.
-Staff conduct individualized assessments and develop transition plans.
-Transition plans are driven by the wants and needs of the individual, with input from family members and others who know the person well.
+Each person’s needs, interests, and fears are different, so individualized assessments and transition plans are necessary to support the person in a successful transition to a fulfilling retirement.
+These plans are driven by the wants and needs of the individual, with input from family members and others who know the person well.
 Each retirement plan is custom designed and may also include supports for family members.

 One option in meeting the needs of individuals in retirement is participation in a support group.
 Senior support groups meet at local senior centers and provide opportunities to learn about issues important to seniors, socialize with others of similar backgrounds, and develop lasting, caring, supportive relationships.
 AADD staff support our consumers with participating in these groups.

-Social Clubs is a large group socialization program that meets on Saturday nights and is open to adults (age 21 and over) with a developmental disability who reside in St. Louis City and County (specific eligibility requirements vary by funder).
+Social Clubs is a large group socialization program that meets on Saturday nights and is open to adults (age 21 and over) with a developmental disability who reside in St. Louis City or County.
 Participants in Social Clubs have the opportunity to choose from a variety of activities, including dances, bowling, movies, out to eat, wrestling, plays and musicals.
-Please call (314) 647-2203 for additional information.

-The Supported Living Program teaches independent living skills and supports individuals in developing and maintaining the skills needed to succeed in independent living.
+The Supported Living program teaches independent living skills and supports individuals in developing and maintaining the skills needed to succeed in independent living.
+These supports may include someone to assist with bill paying, shopping, meal preparation and cooking, housekeeping, personal care and hygiene problem solving, or other individualized needs.
 This service is available to adults (age 18 and over) with a developmental disability living in St. Louis City.